Efficient tensor network simulation of multi-emitter non-Markovian systems: Symmetry-enhanced BL algorithm

 where ${H}_{S}$ the Hamiltonian of the system, ${H}_{B}$ the Hamiltonian of a non-interacting, bosonic bath and ${H}_{\mathrm{int}}$ describes the interaction between the system and the bath, which has to be linear in the bath modes.

 The bath and interaction Hamiltonians can thus be written as

-Here, $a_{n}$($a_{n}^\dagger$) are the annihilation(creation) bosonic bath operators, $\tilde a_q$ ($\tilde a_q^{\dagger}$) the corresponding diagonal modes, with corresponding energies $\epsilon_q$, $O^{(i)}$ are operators acting only on the system, and $g_n^{(i)}$ are coupling strengths.
+Here, $a_{n}$($a_{n}^\dagger$) are the annihilation(creation) bosonic bath operators, $\tilde a_q$ ($\tilde a_q^{\dagger}$) are the corresponding diagonal modes, with corresponding energies $\epsilon_q$, $O^{(i)}$ are operators acting only on the system, and $g_n^{(i)}$ are coupling strengths.
+Notice that there is no assumption on the form of the operators $O^{(i)}$.
 The number of modes in the bath is $L_{B}$ and $N_{O}$ is the total number of system operators.
 Here and in the rest of the manuscript we denote operators in the Hilbert space using normal letters (e.g., $\op H_S$) and matrices using sans font (e.g., $\matr H_B$).

 The aim is to describe quasi-exactly the dynamics of the system coupled to a non-interacting bath.
 For this, we map the Hamiltonian $\op{H}$ to a quasi one-dimensional system, which allows us to employ numerical Matrix Product States (MPS) techniques~\cite{Verstraete2008,SCHOLLWOCK201196} to study the time-evolution of the system.